hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 A few quick takeaways from this table is that it gives us an overview of our alignments:

-  **1)** We had an alignment rate of 99% for both normal and tumor which is very good.
+  **1)** We had an alignment rate of 99% for both normal and tumor, which is very good.

   **2)** The level of duplicates is not high (<10%).
 ***Sergey* **
  Range of acceptable levels of duplicates if we are filtering them out?

   **3)** The GC-content of our sequencing is 49%.
 The average GC content of the human genome is ~41%, but GC-content is higher in genic regions than intergenic regions.
 Given that our sequencing represents whole exome sequencing rather than whole genome sequencing, a moderately elevated GC-content compared to the genome average seems reasonable.
-If we see GC-content that drasatically differs (more than ~10%) from our expectation then that could be a reason to pause and look for reasons for this divergence.
+If we see GC-content that drasatically differs (more than ~10%) from our expectation, then that could be a reason to pause and look for reasons for this divergence.

   **4)** We can also see that we have ~49 million fragments for each sample, which should provide more than adequate depth for variant calling.
   ***Sergey***